garden-io/garden/docs/reference/action-types/Test/container.md

 [spec](#spec) > [volumes](#specvolumes) > action

 The action reference to a _volume Deploy action_ that should be mounted at `containerPath`.
 The supported action types are `persistentvolumeclaim` and `configmap`.

 Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
 Unless it supports the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple services at the same time.
-Refer to the documentation of the module type in question to learn more.
+Refer to the documentation of the action type in question to learn more.

 | Type              | Required |
 | ----------------- | -------- |